 - If using a probe thermometer, place the probe into the thickest part of the larger piece of chicken.
 Slide it in from the side, not the top. **The tip of the probe should be inserted at least ¼ inch or so that it is at the center of the thickest part.

-- The temperature device is meant to withstand the heat, so you can close the door of the toaster oven directly on the wire.
+- Place the pan in the toaster oven.
+The temperature device is meant to withstand the heat, so you can close the door of the oven directly on the wire.

 - Cooking time will vary depending on the weight and thickness of the chicken breast.
 Here are recommendations for different sizes:5-6 oz piecesBake for minutes 17-20 minutes or until the chicken reaches 163°F.26-7 oz piecesBake for 18-21 minutes or until the chicken reaches 163°F.28-9 oz piecesBake for 21-23 minutes or until the chicken reaches 162°.210-12 oz. piecesBake for 23-26 minutes or until the chicken reaches 161°F.2